AyushSrivastava0609/FullStackToDoApp/README.md

 # FullStackToDoApp

-This is a full-stack ToDo application built using MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a FullStack ToDo Application built using MERN stack (MongoDB, Express.js, React.js, Node.js).
 The application allows users to manage their tasks with CRUD operations (Create, Read, Update, Delete).

 ## Features